Skam France: Season 5 (2020)

-Season 6
+Season 6 (2020)

 Season 6 aired from 24 April to 26 June 2020 and comprised 10 episodes.
-It centers around Lola Lecomte and problems of addiction and self-destructive behavior.
+It centers around Lola Lecomte, Daphné's younger sister, and her struggles with addiction and self-destructive behavior.
+This season is the first of the second generation, as the focus shifts on younger students at Dorian High School.

-In the final episode of season 5, the audience finds out that Lola is the younger sister of Daphne, who is a part of the original cast.
-Lola and Daphne are estranged siblings who are dealing with their mother's death in different ways.
-While Daphne is joyful and seemingly happy, Lola is the complete opposite with her unenthusiastic dark attitude.
-After their mother's death, the two sisters learn how to cooperate and build their bond again.
-Although it is a struggle at first for Lola to trust Daphne, they eventually end up being supportive siblings.
-Daphne supports Lola with her fight for sobriety and Lola supports Daphne with her eating disorders.
-Despite this season focusing heavily on familial reconnection, it also focuses on love and friendships.
-It is during this season that the audience is introduced to the "La Mif" which is Lola's friend group.

-During this season the group included, Maya Etienne (Lola's love interest), Jo Benezra, Max Bernini, and Sekou.
-They each have something to bring to the table and show Lola to be herself while having fun attending parties or urbex exploring.
-Lola also develops a strong bond with Eliott Demaury who is introduced in season 3 as Lucas Lallement's love interest and later boyfriend.
-Even though, they met in the first episode of season 6, the two officially start growing closer in episode four, "La descente".
-Elliot can relate to Lola in the aspect of not being perfect as he has suffered from his own problems in the past and has not so proudly turned to alcohol and weed for comfort.
-Lola feels comfortable with Elliot which in turn creates a connection between them as she feels he's a mentor and good friend to her.
-Throughout the season, the audience is taken on a journey through the eyes of Lola and her battle with self-hatred, drug addiction, love, and friendship.
-Moreover, this season is the first of the "new" generation as the focus shifts on younger students than the original cast.

-Season 7
+Season 7 (2021)

 Season 7 began on 22 January 2021 and ended on 19 March 2021.
-Tiffany Prigent is the central character and the series deals with issues of teen pregnancy, as well as pregnancy denial.
+Tiffany Prigent is the central character and the season deals with issues of teen pregnancy, as well as pregnancy denial.

-Season 8
+Season 8 (2021)

 Season 8 began on 7 May 2021 and ended on 9 July 2021.
 The central character is Bilal Cherif, who struggles with issues of homelessness and food insecurity, while juggling a relationship with Jo Benezra, who has just been diagnosed with HIV.

-Season 9
+Season 9 (2022)

 Season 9 aired from 14 January 2022 to 18 March 2022, centering around Maya Etienne.
 Maya and her long-time girlfriend, Lola, break up, causing Maya to reevaluate her life and confront feelings she has buried since the death of her parents when she was young.